ryczu0/DehashEZ/README.md

 # UPDATE
 Improvements:

+**Timeout**
+- Dehashing timeout set to 120 seconds.

 **Optimization in the bruteforce function**
-- Dehashing time has been reduced by approximately 20-30 seconds.
+- Dehashing time has been reduced by approximately 30-50 seconds.
-- The simplest passwords can be cracked in less than 1 second.
+- The simplest passwords can be cracked in less than 1 second (Before, in 20).

 **Optimized wordlist upload**
 - Wordlist processing time was reduced by 2-3 seconds.